 Oddly enough, this project came about because of Sandy.
 Andy and I walked to the beach everyday to investigate the clean up process (see more here).
 After seeing all of the debris, I decided to start collecting stuff.
-Sadly, plastic bottle caps are a e a dozen on the beach after a storm.
+Sadly, plastic bottle caps are are a dime a dozen on the beach after a storm.
 I picked them up in handfuls.

 Making a bottle cap tree is easy.
 All you need is: